gicking/STM8_templates/Docu/README.md

 ***
   - in respective project folder
-    - set STM8 device and library options in `config.h`
+    - set STM8 board or device and library options in `config.h`.
+See provided projects for examples
-    - adapt `build_upload.py`, e.g. upload method and PC serial port
+    - adapt `build_upload.py`, e.g. change upload method and PC serial port name
     - double-click on `build_upload.py`
     - for cleaning up, double-click on `clean.py`